 List of external integrations that utilize the Cloud Connector:

 Why was the Cloud Connector built?

 To accomplish the transfer of data from customers’ Device42 instances to an external integration, requests originating from the external integration must be routed to a customers’ Device42 appliance.

-The Cloud Connector is utilized to route traffic from an given external integration directly to the customers’ normally unreachable Device42 appliances via a secure, internally (from the Device42 appliance) initiated websocket connection.
+The Cloud Connector is utilized to route traffic from a given external integration directly to the customers’ normally unreachable Device42 appliances via a secure, internally (from the Device42 appliance) initiated WebSocket connection.